July 13, 2022 | 2 PM ET / 1 PM CT | On-Demand

 Is a digital nomad visa the future of immigration?
-Join us as we discuss how a shifting mobile workforce has sparked the creation of digital nomad visas as an employment-based visa option.
+Join us for this on-demand webinar as we discuss how a shifting mobile workforce has sparked the creation of digital nomad visas as an employment-based visa option.
 Determine if this type of visa is an option for your sponsored employees and how it can play a role in developing your immigration program.

-Ove the past few years, the COVID pandemic has dramatically changed how we work.
-More and more companies have shifted to a remote work culture and continue to offer remote work as a permanent option for employees.
+Over the past few years, the pandemic has dramatically changed how we work.
+More companies have shifted to a remote work culture and continue to offer remote work as a permanent option for employees.
 As a result, many countries have developed digital nomad visas to allow sponsored employees to continue working from the destination of their choosing.

 Earn Continuing Education Credit